 Your computer’s IP address never actually changes, but SmartDNS makes it appear that way.

 So you drive away and with the help of a good SmartDNS service, you change your license plate to say “USA” instead of “China”.
 Your car never crossed the ocean, but the license plate tricks Netflix into allowing you to view their content.

 In the same way, with SmartDNS your physical location remains the same but the internet reads your “address location” as being in another place.

 SmartDNS vs VPN…Which is Better?

 At first glance, it seems that SmartDNS and VPNs function in a similar way.
+I mean, there are certain VPN services that are optimized for streaming online content.
 How, then, are they different and is one better than the other?

 While there are certain similarities (e.g. being able to bypass geo-blocked content), VPNs and SmartDNSs are entirely different.

 Here are a few ways that a VPN and SmartDNS are different:

 - IP Address: Recall from above explanation about what is SmartDNS, your IP address remains the same and you are actually connecting from wherever in the world you happen to be.
 With a VPN on the other hand, you are actually redirecting your connection from a local server in the country you want to stream content from and are given a separate IP address.

 - Encryption: A VPN encrypts your Internet connection to protect you from hackers and anyone else interested in viewing your digital information.
 SmartDNS doesn’t encrypt your traffic at all.
 Although beneficial for security and maintaining privacy, the downside to encrypting your connection is that it slows down your Internet speed and affects streaming performance.